Best True Wireless Earphones of 2022

-Five years later, that has all changed.
+Six years later, all that has changed.
 The best true wireless earphones are now among the highest-scoring models in our ratings.
 Below you’ll find our top picks for true wireless headphones.
 First, though, there are a couple of factors to consider before you buy your next pair.

 The Skullcandy Dime True Wireless earphones are an absolute steal at $25.
 Their sound quality isn’t outstanding, but it’s above average—and very impressive considering the price.
 They have an advertised 3.5-hour battery life and a carrying/charging case good for an additional 8.5 hours of power.